MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 ### Issue: Cryptographer error encountered

 This error is visible under **Type info** in *edge://sync-internals* and may mean that the user's service side data needs to be reset.
-An example of a cryptography error is:
+The following example shows a cryptography error message:
 <br>"Error:GenerateCryptoErrorsForTypes@../../components/sync/driver/data_type_manager_impl.cc:42, cryptographer error was encountered".

 1. Restart Microsoft Edge and navigate to *edge://sync-internals* and check the “**AAD Account Key Status**” section